saiful-islam-niloy/age-of-villagers/README.md

 ## Notes
 1. Some parts of the assignment may be changed later.
 If that happens, you will be notified about it.
 1. This is a design patterns assignment.
 That means code quality is very important.
 However, implementing the functionality comes first.
+1. Implementing functionality that was not asked does NOT give you any extra credit.